ClassicPress/classicpress-seo/README.md

 **As this plugin is still in the development & testing stage, please do not use it on a production site.**

+## Credits
+This is a fork of Rank Math.

 ## Versioning

-ClassicPress SEO will be maintained under the Semantic Versioning guidelines as much as possible.
+Classic SEO will be maintained under the Semantic Versioning guidelines.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`

-For more information on SemVer, please visit http://semver.org.
+## Support
+If you find a but, please create an issue on the[issues page](https://github.com/ClassicPress-research/classicpress-seo/issues)

 ## Changelog